tonyhu-x/Mon/DevLog.md

 # Version History
 ## Version 1.0.3
 * Fixed the behaviour of transaction alerts so they don't appear when there aren't any transactions.
+* Added a low resolution setting and a settings dialog.

 ## Version 1.0.2
 * Fixed a bug that causes the game to crash when selling an already sold property.